 2.5.
 Use Case Demonstration

 An example experiment was designed as a proof-of-concept to demonstrate the usefulness of the simUAS simulated imagery rendering workflow for testing the effect of various independent variables on SfM accuracy.
-This experiment was specifically designed to observe how the dense reconstruction quality setting in Agisoft Photoscan Pro [27] affects the dense point cloud accuracy and to test the statement made in the user manual that a higher dense accuracy setting produces more accurate results.
-The dense reconstruction quality setting in Photoscan was applied prior to MVS processing [28], as shown in Table 6.
-The scene, texture, lighting, camera, and camera positions were input using a custom XML schema and the Blender Python API.
+This experiment was specifically designed to observe how the dense reconstruction quality setting in Agisoft Photoscan Pro [29] affects the dense point cloud accuracy and to test the statement made in the user manual that a higher dense accuracy setting produces more accurate results.
+The dense reconstruction quality setting in Photoscan was applied prior to MVS processing [30], as shown in Table 6.
+The scene, texture, lighting, camera, and camera positions were selected with the intention of simulating a common UAS flight scenario.
+These parameters were input using a custom XML schema and the Blender Python API.
 The computer used to render and process the data for this experiment was a Windows 7 Desktop PC with an Intel Xeon CPU (E5-1603 @ 2.80GHz), GeForce GTX 980 graphics card (4Gb), and 32Gb of RAM.